 Neither require lots of space, special machines, or a huge expense to start.
 At the bare working minimum, all you need to start is: a pattern, yarn, and a hook or needles.
 That’s it.
 Scissors, if you don’t want to bite off your yarn to bind off!
 It’s not to say they can’t require more tools down the road or get expensive.
 But kids, teens, or anyone who doesn’t have the resources for extra hobbies can find a free pattern and acquire some economy yarn and a hook or needles at any halfway decent crafts store for well under $10 and you’re off!

-The possibilities for this one hook (or needles) and some yarn are endless and all in a very accessible medium.
+The possibilities for this one hook (or needles) and some yarn are endless.
 You could potentially Knit or Crochet almost anything you can think of with your own 2 hands and some patience.
 No band-sawing or welding or any heavy tools required like say Woodworking or “Shop” would be associated with.
 Less 2 dimensional and more practical than say Painting would be.
 But just as creative.
 Crafty!
 How cool is that?

 Another bonus is, learn the foundation concepts for one and they can carry over to the other.
 At the beginner level, they share very similar concepts.
 They even share similar pattern abbreviations.
-The main difference being in the stitching style.
 Two birds, one stone etc.

 Knitting vs. Crochet – Tools